OOPSpam/blog/_posts/2025-05-13-common-cloudflare-turnstile-errors-in-wordpress-forms-and-how-to-fix-them.md

 ---
 ![Cloudflare Turnstile homepage](/blog/assets/posts/cloudflare-turnstile-homepage.png "Cloudflare Turnstile")

 [Cloudflare Turnstile](https://www.oopspam.com/blog/cloudflare-turnstile) is a user-friendly, privacy-first [CAPTCHA alternative](https://www.oopspam.com/blog/best-captcha-alternatives) that’s becoming popular with WordPress users.
-But it can run into issues—especially with form plugins.
+But it can run into issues, especially with form plugins.
 This guide covers common Turnstile errors in WordPress forms and how to fix them fast.

 ## Why Cloudflare Turnstile errors happen in WordPress

 Turnstile issues usually come down to misconfigurations, plugin conflicts, browser-related problems, or expired credentials.
-WordPress adds complexity due to its wide variety of themes, plugins, and caching systems—all of which can interfere with how Turnstile renders or validates.
+WordPress adds complexity due to its wide variety of themes, plugins, and caching systems, all of which can interfere with how Turnstile renders or validates.

 We’ve seen several recurring errors across [forums](https://community.cloudflare.com/), especially from form users.
 Let’s go over them one by one.